-Almost a hundred participants attended this year’s FMATS, held on 21-22 September at Microsoft Research Cambridge.
+Almost a hundred participants attended the Fifth Workshop on Formal Methods and Tools for Security (FMATS5), held on 21-22 September at Microsoft Research Cambridge.
 The workshop, now on its fifth year, was attended by researchers, PhD students, industrialists and government employees with a common interest in formal methods and verification.
 The programme included 19 specialist talks, poster presentations and a session of short talks for PhD students, RAs and industrialists to introduce themselves to each other and the audience.

-For a list of the talks and slides, please see this year’s programme.
+For a list of the talks and slides, please see FMATS5’s programme.

 You can also see photos of the two days on the FMATS5 Flickr page.